Trupanion vs. Petplan

 When looking into medical insurance for your pet, it's very important to get the facts and read the fine print.
 Be sure to do your research before making your decision.
 Coverage is for the life of your pet so take your time and read the fine print.
 To make life a little easier, we’ve done some of that for you – read on to learn some of the differences between Trupanion and Petplan.

-Petplan can only reimburse pet owners once they have already paid their veterinary bill.
-Trupanion is changing the "reimbursement" game by offering payment directly to the hospital, which means pet owners aren’t out of pocket.
+Petplan can reimburse either the pet owner or the hospital, but the process is similar to their normal claims process and can take days or weeks for a reimbursement check to be prepared.
+Trupanion is changing the "reimbursement" game by offering payment directly to the hospital at checkout, which means pet owners aren’t out of pocket.
 This also means claims can be closed and paid in as little as 5 minutes.
 Read more >

 WE DON'T RAISE RATES WHEN YOUR PET HAS A BIRTHDAY